Edwin Meese

-Edwin Meese III (born December 2, 1931) is an American attorney, law professor, author and member of the Republican Party who served in official capacities within the Ronald Reagan gubernatorial administration (1967–1974), the Reagan presidential transition team (1980–81) and the Reagan administration (1981–1985).
-Following the 1984 election, he was considered for the position of White House Chief of Staff by President Reagan, but James Baker was chosen instead.
-Meese eventually rose to hold the position of the 75th United States Attorney General (1985–1988), a position from which he resigned following the Wedtech scandal.
+Edwin Meese III (born December 2, 1931) is an American attorney, law professor, author and member of the Republican Party who served in Ronald Reagan's gubernatorial administration (1967–1974), the Reagan presidential transition team (1980–81), and the Reagan administration (1981–1985).
+Following the 1980 presidential election, Reagan considered him for the White House Chief of Staff position, but James Baker was chosen instead.
+Meese was eventually appointed and confirmed as the 75th United States Attorney General (1985–1988), a position he held until resigning in 1988 amidst the Wedtech scandal.

-He currently holds fellowships and chairmanships with several public policy councils and think-tanks, including the Constitution Project and the Heritage Foundation.
-He was also a Distinguished Visiting Fellow with the Hoover Institution at Stanford University.
-He currently sits on the National Advisory Board of Center for Urban Renewal and Education.
-He is on the board of directors of The Federalist Society for Law and Public Policy Studies.
-He has served on the board of Cornerstone closed end funds.
+Meese currently serves as a member of the board of trustees for The Heritage Foundation, a Washington, D.C.–based think tank.
+He was also a distinguished visiting fellow at the Hoover Institution at Stanford University.
+He is a member of the national advisory board of the Center for Urban Renewal and Education and a member of the board of directors of the Federalist Society.
+He has served on the board of Cornerstone closed-end funds.

 Early life and education

-Meese was born in Oakland, California, the eldest of four sons born to Leone (née Feldman) and Edwin Meese, Jr. He was raised in a practicing Lutheran family, of German descent.
+Meese was born on December 2, 1931, in Oakland, California, the eldest of four sons born to Leone (née Feldman) and Edwin Meese, Jr. He was raised in a practicing Lutheran family, of German descent.
 His father was an Oakland city government official, president of the Zion Lutheran Church, and served 24 years in the non-partisan office of Treasurer of Alameda County.

 At age 10, Meese published along with his brothers a mimeographed neighborhood newspaper, the Weekly Herald, and used the proceeds to buy a war bond.
 The young Meese also rode a bicycle on a paper route and worked in a drugstore.
 At Oakland High School, Meese was involved in the Junior State of America and led his high school debate team to statewide championships.
-He was recognized as valedictorian, class of 1949.
+He was valedictorian of Oakland High School's class of 1949.

-Two weeks prior to graduation, he was accepted to Yale University and granted a scholarship.
-Meese served as president of the Yale Political Union, chairman of the Conservative Party, and chairman of the Yale Debating Association.
-Meese made the dean's list, and graduated with a bachelor of arts of political science in 1953.
+Two weeks prior to graduation, Meese was accepted to Yale University and granted a scholarship.
+At Yale, Meese served as president of the Yale Political Union, chairman of the Conservative Party, chairman of the Yale Debate Association, and a member of the secret society Spade and Grave.
+Meese made the dean's list, and graduated with a B.A. in political science in 1953.

 Military service

-Meese became a member of ROTC upon enrollment at Yale, and upon graduation he obtained a commission in the United States Army as a Second Lieutenant.
+At Yale, Meese was a member of ROTC.
+Upon graduating in 1953, he obtained a commission in the U.S. Army as a Second Lieutenant.
 He spent 24 months at Fort Sill near Lawton, Oklahoma.
-Meese gained experience in logistics, conducting installation and operations of the 240 mm howitzer M1.
-Meese completed active duty in 1956 and continued in the United States Army Reserve, specializing in military intelligence.
+Meese worked in logistics, conducting installation and operations of the 240 mm howitzer M1.
+Meese completed active duty in 1956 and continued in the U.S. Army Reserve, specializing in military intelligence.
 Meese retired from the Army Reserve as a colonel in 1984.